atomisthq/docs/docs/developer/sdm.md

 When you deploy your SDM to production, check the recommendations under [Deploying your SDM][prod].

 [prod]: sdm-deploy.md#production (SDM Production Deployment Considerations)

-## SDM process lifecycle

-The SDM lifecycle will be familiar to those developing persistent applications.

-1.  **Authentication** - When the SDM starts up, it connects to the Atomist API and authenticates using the API key you have provided in your configuration file.

-2.  **Registration** - Once your identity has been established, the client registers its automations, i.e., the bot commands it provides and the events it wants to receive, with the Atomist workspaces specified in your configuration.
-If Atomist does not recognize your workspace ID or the provided API key is not connected to any member of that workspace, registration will fail and the SDM will exit with an unsuccessful status.

-3.  **Listening** - After authentication and registration is completed successfully, the WebSocket connection is established and the client begins listening for incoming messages from the API: bot commands and events fired.

-4.  **Shutdown** - When the client receives a shutdown signal, typically `SIGINT` delivered by the PaaS or `Ctrl-C`, it de-registers with the API and gracefully shuts down.

-## SDM state

-An SDM, once registered, will continue to receive all the events it has subscribed to until shuts down or one of the following scenarios occurs.

-### Multiple identical SDMs register

-If another client with the same name and version (typically obtained from the `package.json` "name" and "version" properties) registers, then all of the registered identical SDMs will receive the events in a round-robin fashion.
-Each event will only be sent to one of the identical SDMs.
-This allows you to horizontally scale.

-### A different version registers

-If another SDM having the same name but different version registers, it will begin receiving all of the events for the client and any previously registered versions cease receiving events.
-Note that no version comparisons are done: the _last registration wins_.

-If the new client has registered with a policy of "ephemeral" and the prior client was registered with a policy of "durable", then when the new client shuts down, events again be sent to the "durable" registration clients.

-The reason for this logic is to allow for production, testing, and local use to all coexist without taking the same action multiple times.
-For example, if you are running an SDM in production but want to test something, you can run it locally, steal events for a bit, kill the local process, and then traffic will return to the production instance.

-If you want the same events to be sent to multiple SDMs, just make sure the SDMs have different names.

-!!! note "Custom Ingestion"
-    Any custom ingestion types can only be registered once within an Atomist workspace.
-Therefore it is recommended to register these in a dedicated API client.

 ## Project structure